kishandongare/API-testing-for-ml-model/README.md

 # Heroku Deploy

-<1>first create this following file in your project

-       1>procfile
-         past-> web: gunicorn app:app

-       2>requirement.txt
-         flask
-         numpy
-         sklearn
-         gunicorn
-<2>first make account in Heroku
+<1>first make account in Heroku

-<3>click on new app and remane app
+<2>click on new app and remane app

-<4>download Heroku cli and install
+<3>download Heroku cli and install

-<5>Heroku specified command,run that command in cmd or terminal,while deploying also check correct project directory
+<4>Heroku specified command,run that command in cmd or terminal,while deploying also check correct project directory

-<6>it generate URL you can use that url in postman for testing
+<5>it generate URL you can use that url in postman for testing